SebastianG77/find-duplicated-property-keys/README.md

 When running the tool from terminal, it will list all duplicated property keys or return a notification to indicate the JSON file does not contain any duplicated property keys.

+If desired, also the option *--sensitivity* can be set for a case or accent insensitive search.
+Valid values for this option are:

+* "base" (a ≠ b, a = á, a = A)
+* "accent" (a ≠ b, a ≠ á, a = A)
+* "case" (a ≠ b, a = á, a ≠ A)
+* "variant" (a ≠ b, a ≠ á, a ≠ A)

+If no corresponding option is set, sensitivity "variant" will be used as default.

 ### Use as a Submodule